EOFY Offer: 90% off your plan for your first 3 months

 Why productivity matters

 Productive businesses get more from less.
-This gives you more room to turn a profit, handle inflation or slowdowns, and absorb price competition from competitors.
+This gives you more room to turn a profit, handle inflation or slowdowns, and absorb price competition.

 Productivity gains are getting harder to come by.
 Recent OECD data shows that labour productivity gains in 2024 were modest in most regions, averaging just 0.4% across member countries.
 Small businesses have typically been thought to lag behind larger ones, although a recent Xero report is challenging some of these notions.